semantic-release/semantic-release/README.md

 ```
 perf(pencil): remove graphiteWidth option

 BREAKING CHANGE: The graphiteWidth option has been removed.
-The default graphite width of 10mm is always used for performance reason.
+The default graphite width of 10mm is always used for performance reasons.
 ```

 ## Setup